-An employee may formally submit a grievance to the agency/department head, or their designee, within fourteen (14) calendar days from the occurrence which gives rise to the problem.
+An employee may formally submit a grievance to the agency/department head within fourteen (14) calendar days from the occurrence which gives rise to the problem.
 Such submission shall be in writing and shall state the nature of the grievance and the suggested solution.
-Within seven (7) calendar days after receipt of the written grievance, the agency/department head, or his or her designee(s) shall meet with the grievant.
+Within fourteen (14) calendar days after receipt of the written grievance, agency/department head or his or her designee(s) shall meet with the grievant.
 Within fourteen (14) calendar days thereafter, a written decision shall be given to the grievant.
 The County shall, whenever practicable, notify the grievant if more than one (1) management representative shall attend the Step 1 grievance meeting.

-Step 2: Chief of Employee Relations
+Step 2: Chief Human Resources Officer